 The answer is sports streaming sites.
 The case with streaming sites is that their primary source of income lies in pop ads.
 Advertising during the game exposes you to high volumes of traffic.
-Now, how can you turn high traffic volumes to high volumes of conversions?
+Now, how can you turn high traffic volumes into high volumes of conversions?
 By promoting offers relevant to the content of the website.

 You know how everybody becomes an expert in a given discipline when a big sporting event comes, right?
-Everyone has their take on each player, team and game.
+Everyone has their take on each player, team, and game.
 Why not try their knowledge and experience with a little bit of gambling?

 Promoting sports betting sites and apps has proven extremely successful during the World Cup.
 Don’t worry, though, if you missed this opportunity.
 What we want to show you today is a scheme for smart affiliate marketing that’s based on the example of the World Cup, but can be applied to pretty much any big event in the future.

 Let’s study the case of one happy Zeropark user, whose memories of the FIFA World Cup 2018 are just as great as France’s.

 Selecting the right offer

 One of the hottest offers to promote with Zeropark during the World Cup was “Caliente Sport.”
 Caliente is a Mexican sports betting and casino gambling site, where soccer fans could follow the games’ results, watch live streams and place their bets.

 This is a great example of an offer that simply makes perfect sense during the World Cup.
 Sports betting offers were pretty much a safe bet during this event which was demonstrated by high engagement no matter what their traffic source was.